ibivu/ExtracellularVesicles/README.md

 The most relevant files:

-The cutated EV and non-EV protein dataset containing all the sequence-based features and curated annotations is available /Data/Curated/features_human_proteome_MS_filter.csv
+The curated EV and non-EV protein dataset containing all the sequence-based features and curated annotations is available /Data/Curated/features_human_proteome_MS_filter.csv

 The curated EV protein list with all the sequence-based features and curated annotations /Data/Curated/EV_protein_list.csv